Meet the team 2019

 Per Sjödell is a senior executive from Sweden who is based in Morocco with a background in business development, change management, sales and marketing from the fashion and FMCG (fast moving consumer goods) sectors.
 Today he is a board professional and holds several positions of trust as Chairman of several board of directors including fashion chain Lindex, Beauty retailer Lyko, communications group Nordic Morning and design agency Identity Works.
 He is also a board member of fashion retailer Stockmann, founding partner of Marrakech based communications agency Red City PR and on the board of Project Soar.
 Per has previously served as global marketing director for fashion power brand H&M, CEO of Pocket Shop, Managing Director of Gant Sweden and Fiskars Sweden as well as communications manager of ICA.

-Patrick Benjaminsson is a Swedish PR & marketing expert who is based in Morocco with a background in film, theater and publishing.
-He is one of the founders and CEO of the Marrakech based communications agency Red City PR and is also on the board of Project Soar that empowers Moroccan girls through sports, art and health education.
+Patrick Benjaminsson is a Swedish senior PR & marketing expert who is based in Morocco with a background in film, theater and publishing.
+He is the founding partner and CEO of the Marrakech based communications agency Red City PR and is also on the board of the fair trade lifestyle brand ABURY as well as Project Soar Morocco that empowers Moroccan teenage girls.
 He has previoulsy served as Head of Communications (brand, marketing, PR & sales) at the Royal Dramatic Theater of Sweden, Business Area Manager and Marketing Manager for the Swedish publishing company, Norstedts, Marketing Manager for the Scandinavian film company, Sandrew Metronome, and Scandinavian Product Manager for the American publishing company, Reader’s Digest.

 Lara grew up in Berlin/Germany but her passion for foreign cultures and people led her to moving places and travelling the world for more than six years.
 During her Communication Management studies in Amsterdam she explored her passion for digital marketing, cross-cultural management and writing.
 She gained professional experience in the field working for various international companies in the Netherlands, Singapore, Nepal and Germany, before moving back to her hometown Berlin and seeking new career opportunities.
 Since 2016 she is working with Andrea Bury at ABURY as content manager and editor of the blogzine One of a Mind.